k16blfurm/Adept2Test/Linux_Depp/installing-on-ubuntu-18.04.md

 ```
 within the SDK.
 You don't need to modify anything within this file to get it to work.

-You also need to download the CmodS6 master UCF file from:
+You also need to download the Cmod S6 master UCF file from:
 [Digilent CmodS6] https://reference.digilentinc.com/reference/programmable-logic/cmod-s6/start()

 You will then need to modify the UCF file into this: